 The Guelph Tire and Rubber Company, Limited (1915-1915/1916)

-This company, was incorporated on March 31, 1915.
+This company was incorporated on March 31, 1915.
 Its Board of Directors consisted of 7 individuals.
 All were not Guelphites.
-In September 1915, it was busy with 20 men working on producing products.
-After a short period under this name, the company moved into premises occupied by the Independent Rubber Company which was experiencing economic issues.
-In fact, it probably took on this company’s name as well, before being absorbed by the Standard Tire and Rubber Company.
+In May, 1915, its board was granted the right to purchase the property.
+By September 1915, it was busy with 20 men working on producing products and had taken over the premises of the Independent Rubber Company which was experiencing economic issues.
+It only remained as the Guelph Tire and Rubber Company for a brief period before becoming the Standard Tire and Rubber Company.

 Standard Tire and Rubber Company (1915/1916-1916/1917)

 Little is known about the Standard Tire Company.
-According to an article published in the Guelph Mercury in September 1915, it had formerly been known as the Independent Tire Company.
-This, the paper noted, resulted in changing the names on the tire molds.
-The alteration resulted in a slowdown of work in this area.
+According to an article published in the Guelph Mercury in September 1915, it had formerly been known as the Independent Tire and Rubber Company of Toronto.
+It then became the Guelph Tire and Rubber Company.
+The local paper also noted that the new name resulted in changing the names on the tire moulds.
+The process resulted in a slowdown of work in this area.

 F.E.
 Partridge Tire Company (1916-1925/26)

 In 1915, in partnership with Vincent Cooke, he went into his own business – the F.E.
-Partridge Rubber Company, producing various rubber articles including druggist sundries and automotive inner tubes and tire accessories.
-In late 1916, shortly after its incorporation, the Board of Directors of the company voted to move the factory from Montreal to Guelph, initially sharing facilities with Independent Rubber on Metcalfe Street.
+Partridge Rubber Company, producing various rubber articles including druggist sundries, and automotive inner tubes and tire accessories.
+In late 1916, shortly after its incorporation, the Board of Directors of the company voted to move the factory from Montreal to Guelph, initially intending to share facilities on Metcalfe Street.
 Products in its Guelph facility included:

 The 1920s also saw an increase in the accident rate of the company.
 From 1920 to 1923 inclusive, at least 4 accidents took place in the plant.
 Milling machinery claimed 3 fingers.
 The most serious accident took place on May 19, 1922.
 It affected 4 workers.
 Two, T. Carto and J. H. Hogg were seriously scaled by the steam from a vulcanizing vat.
 Two other workers were “slightly scalded” but did not require hospitalization.

-In spite of safety concerns and a bitter strike, the company continued to produce rubber products.
-Unfortunately, in spite of such a promising start in 1916, Partridge Rubber did not last into the 1930s.
+Despite safety concerns and a bitter strike, the company continued to produce rubber products.
+Unfortunately, with such a promising start in 1916, Partridge Rubber did not last into the 1930s.
 The company went into liquidation in February 1927.
 It had closed its doors for good by the end of that year.

 This was not the end of rubber product manufacturers in the city.
 Although the production of tires ceased, the use of both natural and synthetic rubber continued to provide the basic material for the products of other manufacturers.
 Sterling Rubber produced what Automotive News in 1927 called “mechanical goods.”
 Northern Rubber, with the CEO of Partridge Rubber listed as President in 1919, was to start production of rubber boots in the 1920s.
 This company was to remain productive during the 1930s before it was taken over by Dominion Rubber.